TylerD89/cURL-FIOS-Router-Reboot/README.md

 5. Replace the IP address under the "HOST=" variable with your router's IP, do the same with your "PASSWORD=", and "USERNAME=" (not present nor needed on the G1100 router script).

-6. Run the script for your router!
+6. Run the script!
 Enjoy :)